MaterializeInc/materialize/doc/user/content/manage/reverse-etl/hightouch.md

 1. In Hightouch, navigate to **Syncs** and then click **Add Sync**.

-1. Under **Select a model** select the Materialize object you would like to export.
+1. Under **Select a model** select the Materialize model configured in step 2.

-1. Under **Select a destination** select the Braze destination configured in step 2.
+1. Under **Select a destination** select the Braze destination configured in step 3.

 1. Under **Configure sync to Braze** in **What would you like Hightouch to send to Braze?** select "User Identity".
 You will map your columns in your object to the Braze user object.